Esri/arcgis-maps-sdk-swift-toolkit/Sources/ArcGISToolkit/Documentation.docc/FloatingPanel.md

 # Floating Panel

 A floating panel is a view that overlays a view and supplies view-related content.
-For a map view, for instance, it could display a legend, bookmarks, search results, etc..
+For a map view, for instance, it could display a legend, bookmarks, search results, etc.
 Apple Maps, Google Maps, Windows 10, and Collector have floating panel implementations, sometimes referred to as a "bottom sheet".